cielecki/day-composer/docs/roadmap.md

 **System Prompt Context in TTS:**
 Implement system prompt injection into TTS prompt via current chat expansion so that the entire system prompt will be included in the context of text-to-speech generation.
 This would ensure that the AI's voice responses maintain consistency with the current mode's personality, instructions, and context, providing a more coherent and contextually aware audio experience that aligns with the written conversation flow and system configuration.

+**Obsidian Link Support in AI-Generated Text:**
+Add support for Obsidian's `[[]]` link syntax in AI-generated text and update analyst prompts to use this syntax.
+This would enable the AI to create proper internal links when generating content, making the output more integrated with Obsidian's linking system and allowing users to navigate seamlessly between AI-generated content and their existing notes.

+**Eleven Labs Audio Generation Prototype:**
+Develop a prototype for generating audio content using Eleven Labs' text-to-speech capabilities within Life Navigator.
+This would explore advanced voice synthesis options, potentially offering more natural-sounding speech, voice customization, and enhanced audio quality compared to current TTS solutions.
+The prototype would evaluate integration feasibility, cost-effectiveness, and user experience improvements for audio-based interactions.

 **Document Collaboration:**
 Enable document sharing with collaborative editing capabilities, allowing multiple users to check off todos, add notes, and see updates in real-time.
 This would enhance team productivity and coordination, though technical feasibility within Obsidian's architecture needs to be evaluated.